-Yes, this seems obvious, but far too many times brands have no clue of the purpose of their videos.
+Yes, this seems obvious, but far too many brands have no clue about the purpose of their videos.
 They just want one.
 Well, everything needs to have an identifiable purpose, and I hate to tell ya, video is no exception.
-Your purpose could be profound or shallow, but either way, determining what that purpose is will determine the direction and ways in which you get your point across.
+Your purpose could be profound or shallow, but either way, determining that purpose will determine the direction and ways you get your point across.
 Let’s consider the purpose of a few videos that have defined their purpose in a great way.
 The new Puma commercials introduce the #shemovesyou initiative.

 The video displays various female athletes, musicians, and artists that all have the credibility and means to encourage viewers to be powerful.
-The entire commercial is motivating and encourages the purchase of Puma in order to be viewed in the same light.
+The entire commercial motivates and encourages Puma’s purchase to be viewed in the same light.

-Both of these examples want you to feel a certain way, and the environment, talent, voice, and presentation all conclude the emotion desired.
+Both examples want you to feel a certain way, and the environment, talent, voice, and presentation all conclude the desired emotion.
 Both have a purpose.
 Puma wants to get you motivated to purchase the Puma brand, and Fake Famous wants the viewer to be so interested in the promo video that they get excited to take a moment to search for exactly where it will be broadcasted and when!

 Whatever you decide for your purpose, just make sure it makes sense and is easy to deliver in video form.
 Next up…